 We provide or pay out-of-network providers for medically necessary covered services to members who move out of the service area.
-Members are covered through the end of the period for which he or she is enrolled in Amerigroup.
+Members are covered through the end of the period for which they are enrolled in Wellpoint.

 When a member's nursing facility address is not located in the member's enrolled service area, we will pay out-of-network providers for medically necessary covered services while working with the member, his or her legal guardian, HHSC and the nursing facility to determine on a case-by-case basis if updates are needed to the member's plan enrollment or if transfer to an in-network facility is necessary.